GAWDILessonRepos/wdi_2_rack_demo_overview/README.md

 ### GET vs POST Query String
 The query string can be used with either a **GET** or **POST** Request.

-When using a **GET** request the query string will be appended to the end of the URL. *Careful using this*
+When using a **GET** request the query string will be appended to the end of the URL. *Careful using this, there are limits on the length of a URL*

 ```
 curl -v 'http://localhost:1234/some/path/here?name=tom&age=57&height=74'